Overdamped quasibound states inside a Schwarzschild black hole: Isospectrality breaking in Schwarzschild black-hole interiors

 Therefore Eq. \eqref{map2} yields $\psi_{\rm RW} \sim r^{-1}$, i.e. the inverse transformation leads to the singular axial branch.
 Hence, the Chandrasekhar-Darboux transformation does not preserve the regularity boundary condition at the vicinity of the singularity ($r=0$) in both directions, meaning that

-Therefore, although the Regge-Wheeler and Zerilli equations are Darboux-related, their boundary-value problems are not isospectral in the BH interior.
-Hence, axial and polar modes inside Schwarzschild BHs do not share the same spectrum, as expected.
+Therefore, although the Regge-Wheeler and Zerilli equations are Darboux-related, their boundary-value problems are may not be isospectral in the BH interior.
+Hence, axial and polar modes inside Schwarzschild BHs may not share the same spectra.